pkali/scorch_src/README.md

 With the advent of [fujinet](https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net.
 We'll see.

 ## Changelog:

+###### Version 1.18
+2022-11-07

+Possibly the final single-player version of the game, unless our dear players find another breaking issue!
+* 5200 keypad works as it should.
+You can now press these finicky foils to your hearth's desire.
+* "Unknown" type Robotanks were attacking with Nuclear Winter every time.
+Fixed!
+* One of variables was declared as a byte but used as a word which might cause some rare instabilities.
+* Page zero variables are cleared prior to the game start to eliminate rare issues in some software/hardware configurations.
+* The new version of music in NTSC eliminates issues with tempo (not that anyone but the artist noticed that, but still it is an improvement!)
+* You can now wrap around inventory and shop to faster access these options far down below.
+* Visual improvement of the main menu and fixed some color issues with the title headers.
+* Hovercraft was always flying to the top of the screen, it was not intended, it is now hovering just above the mountains!
+* The main menu does not blink now when changing options.
+This was a very minor thing but it bothered me to some extend.
+Fixing it required a complete rewrite of this portion of the menu.

 ###### Version 1.17
 2022-10-31